-These are reports of students who studied through Access Abroad.
-Access Abroad does not endorse or verify the accuracy of disability information on specific to culture in the countries named.
+These are reports of students who studied abroad and used the resources available through Accessibility Abroad.
+Accessibility Abroad does not endorse or verify the accuracy of disability information on specific to culture in the countries named.

 Jennifer: Down Under